sarahf-zh/cb-android/CareBridge/README.md

 #### 1.Medical Help:

 <ins>Doctor Bot</ins>: Consult with an AI-powered "Doctor Bot" for medical diagnosis and advice.
-This feature is powered by Gemini, a group of advanced language models trained on a vast dataset including medical information.
+This feature is powered by LLM, a group of advanced language models trained on a vast dataset including medical information.

 <ins>Medical Advice Cards</ins>: Access easily digestible information and advice on common health conditions such as fever, influenza, diabetes, and tuberculosis.
 Clicking the card open up the card detail screen, where speech to text functionality is available.